FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/service-databases/quests-service-database.md

     is_mandatory BOOLEAN NOT NULL DEFAULT TRUE,
     unlock_criteria JSONB, -- Conditions that must be met to unlock this quest created_at TIMESTAMPTZ NOT NULL DEFAULT now(),
+    -- FIX: Added the missing updated_at column to align with the BaseEntity class. updated_at TIMESTAMPTZ NOT NULL DEFAULT now(),
     UNIQUE (learning_path_id, quest_id),
     UNIQUE (learning_path_id, sequence_order)
 );